Presenting the NSW Government with independent oversight of NSW’s infrastructure program

-The magnitude of the state’s ambitious infrastructure program means that a focus on ensuring that major projects are delivered in a timely and cost-efficient way is critical.
-To ensure there is better oversight of the state's infrastructure program, the NSW Government has strengthened its assurance processes within Infrastructure NSW through the implementation of the Infrastructure Investor Assurance Framework.
+The magnitude of the State’s ambitious infrastructure program means that a focus on ensuring major projects are delivered in a timely and cost-efficient way is critical.
+To ensure there is better oversight of the state's infrastructure program, the NSW Government has implemented the Infrastructure Investor Assurance Framework (IIAF).

 For more information on project assurance managed by Infrastructure NSW, please contact firstname.lastname@example.org.

 Through the investor assurance process INSW can provide independent advice to delivery agencies and report to Cabinet and the Minister for Infrastructure, ensuring the Government’s key infrastructure projects across NSW are delivered on time, on budget and in accordance with government objectives.

 There are three main components to the independent investor assurance process are: